auliakd/auliakd.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Project Control Administrator at PT.
-Surya Mas Perkasa (Karawang), supporting project control, documentation, and data management in engineering-based project environments.

-Previously, I served as a Project Manager at Pro Knowledge Indonesia and worked as a Researcher in the Department of Information Systems, UIN Sultan Syarif Kasim Riau.
-I completed my Bachelor’s degree in Information Systems at UIN Sultan Syarif Kasim Riau in 2025, supervised by Dr. Saide.

-My interests focus on the intersection of Artificial Intelligence and Digital Knowledge Management within Project Management Information Systems (PMIS).
-I am particularly interested in how AI can enhance decision support, collaboration, and project efficiency in organizational settings.

-I work at the boundary between research and practice, contributing to digital transformation and project innovation through systems-oriented thinking and data-driven project workflows.
+I am an Information Systems researcher interested in the intersection of Artificial Intelligence (AI), Digital Knowledge Management (DKM), Natural Language Processing (NLP), Large Language Models (LLMs), and organizational decision support.

+I hold a Bachelor’s degree in Information Systems from UIN Sultan Syarif Kasim Riau, completed in 2025.
+My research experience includes systematic literature reviews, empirical analysis of digital knowledge-sharing data, and research on AI and Knowledge Management.
+I also work as a Project Planning and Control (PPC) Administrator in the engineering industry, where I support project reporting, documentation, and data management.

+My current research interest focuses on how AI can help organizations retrieve, organize, synthesize, and evaluate digital information into reusable knowledge while keeping human judgment central to decision-making.
+I am interested in connecting research and professional practice to develop AI-assisted systems that are technically capable, trustworthy, and responsive to organizational needs.